 Every driver of a car, truck or motorcycle must have a valid driver's licence.
 You must have the licence with you when you drive a motor vehicle.
 Driving without a valid driver's licence is against the law.

-Alberta has reciprocal licensing agreements with a number of countries; if you have a driver’s licence from one of these countries you can exchange it in Alberta without undergoing any additional testing.
+Alberta has reciprocal licensing agreements with a number of countries; if you have a driver’s licence from one of these countries, you can exchange it in Alberta without having to take any additional test(s).
 If your licence is from another country without a reciprocal licensing agreement, you will have to complete a knowledge test and a road test.
-Visit Service Alberta's website for information about exchanging a non-Canadian driver's licence.

 If you do not drive but you would still like official government identification, a Government of Alberta photo identification card is available.
-Visit Service Alberta for more information about government identification cards.

 Date Updated: Mon, 31 Mar 2014 04:23:45